This is a very complicated sophistic vanilla scent. One which is unisex.

 I am a fan of musky, floral fragrances, to start.
 So I like this.
 I got it in my Feb BirchBox and expected to hate it--usally I can't stand the perfume samples that show up!
 FWIW, I also really like Guerlain's Samsara, Carolina Herrera 212 and other fragrances with vanilla, amber, patchouli.
 This is warm and soft/creamy smelling with a bit of smoke.
-Not fruity, and less floral than many.
-I think this may be an "older" fragrance (I'm 42 but like old lady fragrances it seems.) or a night fragrance.
-Just some thoughts.
+I swear I can smell the coriander notes.
+It doesn't smell like vanilla to me--I hate food/fruit smelling perfumes so this is not like that.
+More warm/oriental-ish, IMO, with some masculine notes.

 I love vanilla fragrances and was eager to try this.
 Unfortunately, this is vanilla and toilet bowl cleaner, heavy on the bleach.
 Very disappointing and tenacious.
 I had to scrub this off both times I tried it on my skin.